-This IOP Director's intern will report and write on all of this, and more, as a junior member of our politics team for the summer.
-This internship offers a budding journalist the opportunity to experience the ins and outs of a political journalism job firsthand, working with top-notch editors and reporters who know these beats better than anyone in the city.
+This internship offers the opportunity to experience the ins and outs of a political journalism job firsthand, working with top-notch editors and reporters who know these beats.

 The Globe's Director's Intern will ideally have the following duties:

-- File short and compelling features for the weekly Capital Source section.
+- File short and fun feature items for a weekly political column.

 - Research projects, including data collection, for editors and reporters.